Phase-Walker/git-testing/formatting.md

 You can mention a person or team on GitHub by typing @ plus their username or team name.
 People will also receive a notification if you edit a comment to mention their username or team name.

-Note: A person will only be notified about a mention if the person has read access to the repository and,
+Note: A person will only be notified about a mention if the person has read access to the repository
-if the repository is owned by an organization, the person is a member of the organization.
+and if the repository is owned by an organization, the person is a member of the organization.

 ### Links